Skip to main content

 Errors[]errorCustom errors treated as timeout errors.nil

-Use with custom error
+Use with a custom error

 var ErrFooTimeOut = errors.New("foo context canceled")